'The Tragedy Of Macbeth' Is An Interesting Re-Adaptation To One Of Shakespeare's Most Beloved Plays

 By Sal LoCicero | January 25, 2022

-Joel Coen’s take on the classic story of Macbeth tries to make itself stand out above all other adaptations.
-Distributed by A24 and Apple TV+, ‘The Tragedy Of Macbeth’ tells the same story you’ve seen - or read - before, but it does so while introducing a unique filmmaking style that’s never been used here before.
+Joel Coen’s take on the classic story of Macbeth by attempting to make this version stand out above all other adaptations.
+Distributed by A24 and Apple TV+, ‘The Tragedy Of Macbeth’ tells the same story you’ve seen - or read - before, but it does so while introducing a unique filmmaking style that’s never been used here.

-With a 4:3 aspect ratio, and its black and white picture, Macbeth feels more accurate to its source material.
-It gives the movie that ominous look it needs to depict the dark, brutal, and weirdness of Macbeth’s story.
-The cinematography is significant, DOP Bruno Delbonnel uses all of the imagery to depict the sinister and peculiar that is shown on screen.
+With a 4:3 aspect ratio, and its black and white picture, Macbeth looks and feels very unique and more accurate to its source material.
+It gives the movie the ominous look that it needs to depict the darkness and brutality of Macbeth’s story.
+The cinematography is significant, Bruno Delbonnel uses all of the imagery to depict the sinister and peculiar atmosphere that is shown on screen.

-At times, it can be questionable as to why Hollywood is remaking another Macbeth movie, or why A24 chose to distribute it, given that it’s not an original tale nor is it as delusional as there many other films in the past.
-If anything, ‘The Tragedy Of Macbeth’ could’ve been a Netflix property.
+At times, it can be questionable as to why Hollywood thought that another Macbeth feature film adaptation was necessary, or why A24 chose to distribute it - given that this is not an original tale nor is it as delusional as there many other previous films.
+If anything, ‘The Tragedy Of Macbeth’ could’ve been a Netflix property

 That is not to say that this is a bad feature, it’s actually the opposite.
 It’s an interesting take on the story, one that is more aimed towards film enthusiasts - in certain ways.
 Joel Coen’s take tries to stand out above all of the re-adaptations prior to it.
 This is also Joel Coen’s first feature without collaborating with his brother, Ethan Coen.
 As Ethan Coen decided that he’s no longer interested in filmmaking, Joel Coen is now a solo writer/director.